 - Inconsistent call quality: Some users report dropped calls, echo, or lag — especially when relying on Wi-Fi.

-- Glitchy mobile apps: The 8×8 Work app can be slow or crash unexpectedly, isn’t particularly user friendly, and can have poor call quality.
+- Glitchy mobile apps: The 8×8 Work app can be slow or crash unexpectedly, isn’t particularly user-friendly, and can have poor call quality.

 - Customer support issues: Numerous users report poor customer service, including long wait times, unresponsive or unhelpful support staff, and even a lack of empathy.

 - Learning curve: Can be difficult to set up and configure without IT help.
-The interface and settings are sometimes not intuitive, requiring time and effort to make full use out of the system’s features.
+The interface and settings are sometimes not intuitive, requiring time and effort to make full use of the system’s features.

 - Difficulty with configuration changes: Making configuration changes can be complicated and non-intuitive.